Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 (2 lookups, though often optimized by resolvers)

 In practice, the performance difference is minimal.
-Most resolvers optimize CNAME resolution by including the final A record in the additional section of the response.
+Most resolvers optimize CNAME resolution by including the final A record in the additional section of the response, eliminating the extra round trip.
+The authoritative server often returns both the CNAME and the target A record in a single response.

 Managing Both in DNScale